 6. Know your game plan

 Confidence rises when you know exactly what your job is.
 Before every game: what is my role?
 What am I focusing on?
 What is the one thing I want to improve today?
-Having clear answers to those questions means you walk onto the pitch with a sense of calm and purpose — not hoping it goes well, but knowing what you're going to do.
+Having clear answers to those questions means you walk onto the pitch with real belief and purpose — not hoping it goes well, but knowing what you're going to do.

 7. Use frameworks — have a reset routine